tanutb/Surgical_Instruments_image_classification/README.md

 ### Attention model
 - SEResNet50 that is ResNet50 with Squeeze-and-Excitation Networks
 ### Fine-Grained Image Classification
-- Bilinear Pooling to complexier
+- Bilinear Pooling to aggregate the feature map. provide feature map have more various and complexity
 ### Fine-Grained Image Classification with Attention model
 - WSDAN(Weakly Supervised Data Augmentation Network for Fine-Grained Visual Classification) <br>
 In Abstract said “WS-DAN improves the classification accuracy in two folds.
 In the first